Simple Homemade Brown Sugar Syrup

-Sweeten your coffee and tea with brown sugar simple syrup for a caramel-like, deeper flavor than regular simple sugar.
+Sweeten your coffee and tea with brown sugar simple syrup for a rich, caramel-like flavor.
+It’s incredibly easy to make at home using 2 ingredients.

-Brown sugar syrup is a simple syrup that’s made with brown sugar instead of white sugar.
-It’s made with just brown sugar and water.
+Brown sugar syrup is a simple syrup that’s made with brown sugar instead of white, granulated sugar.
+Simple sugar is liquid sugar, which makes it easy to add to drinks, especially iced beverages since it mixes in well.

 Recipe Highlights